BigBrassBand/git-integration-customer-demo/README.md

 ### A note about the node.js code

 This repo contains branches with a sample node express.js app that was generated with `npx express-generator`.
+It's a simply 'hello world' app with no real logic, simply to illustrate what GIJ will show.

 ### Description of first 5 GIJDEMO Jira issue associations:
 1) GIJDEMO-1 multiple commits - multiple branches